Kryptonita: Synopsis

-In an alternative world, Superman has not been raised as a child in the United States, but instead in La Matanza ("The Slaughter" in Spanish), a working-class urban area near Buenos Aires, where he and the other members of the Justice League (Flash, Wonder Woman, Green Lantern, Hawkgirl, Batman and Martian Manhunter) have grown up to become antiheroes.
-Superman becomes known as "Nafta Super", and together with his friends they form the Nafta Super Gang, who rob banks and help the poor people in the city of La Matanza -a partido (county) located in the urban agglomeration of Greater Buenos Aires (Buenos Aires Province)- by giving them the stolen money.
+In an alternative world, Superman was raised in La Matanza ("The Slaughter" in Spanish), a working-class urban area near Buenos Aires, where he and the other members of the Justice League (Flash, Wonder Woman, Green Lantern, Hawkgirl, Batman and Martian Manhunter) have grown up to become antiheroes.
+Superman becomes known as "Nafta Super", and together with his friends they form the Nafta Super Gang, who rob banks and help the poor people in the city of La Matanza - a partido (county) located in the urban agglomeration of Greater Buenos Aires (Buenos Aires Province) - by giving them the stolen money.

-Nafta Super and his gang (which includes a transvestite Wonder Woman) are enemies with another gang led by a bald gangster (Lex Luthor), and also fight corrupt elements of the Bonaerense police which are seeking to stop their "Robin Hood" ways.
-One night, Nafta Super is badly hurt by a piece of kryptonite and is taken by his gang to a Hospital, where his life is saved by a terrified doctor.
-Shortly after, the Bonaerense police appears looking for Super's capture -or even better, his death-, aided by Corona (The Joker; Corona is "Crown" in Spanish), a scheming negotiator, and Turtle Head (Doomsday), a powerful member of GEOF Special Operations.
+Nafta Super and his gang (which includes a transvestite Wonder Woman) are enemies with another gang led by a bald gangster (Lex Luthor), and also fight corrupt members of the Buenos Aires Provincial Police (Bonaerense), who seek to stop their vigilante acts.
+Nafta Super is badly hurt by a piece of kryptonite and is taken to a hospital, where a doctor saves his life.
+Shortly after, the Bonaerense police appears seeking to capture or kill Super.
+They are assisted by Corona (the Joker), a scheming negotiator, and Turtle Head (Doomsday), a powerful member of GEOF Special Operations.